 2. Reimbursement of Travel Advances

 b.
-If the travel voucher is not sufficient to cover the amount of the advance, the employee should attach a check or money order for the difference.
-Vouchers without required checks will be held without processing until the check is submitted.
+If the travel voucher is not sufficient to cover the amount of the advance, the employee shall promptly reimburse the overage by mailing either a check or money order, made out to Texas Tech University, to Travel Services.
+The address is Texas Tech University, Procurement Services, Box 41094, Lubbock, TX 79409-1094.
+A voucher without the required reimbursement will be held without processing until the payment is submitted.

 c.
-If the travel voucher exceeds the amount of the advance, a reimbursement check will be issued to the traveler for the difference.
+If the travel total cost of the trip exceeds the amount of the advance, the traveler will be reimbursed for the difference.

 d.
-Students who obtain advances for their travel expenses and are delinquent in the reimbursement will have a hold put on their student account through the Registrar's office.
+Students who obtain advances for their travel expenses and are delinquent in the reimbursement will have a hold placed on their student account through the Registrar's Office.
 The hold will not allow the student to register for classes or obtain a transcript until the reimbursement is paid.

 3. Special Restrictions/Provisions

 a.
-Travel advances for non-prepaid expenses may be picked up no earlier than two working days prior to departure.
-Exceptions are allowed for advance deposits for hotel.
-Other exceptions may be requested by contacting Travel Services.
+Travel advances for non-prepaid expenses will be approved no earlier than five (5) working days prior to departure.
+Exceptions may be requested by contacting Travel Services.

-See the Online Travel Training Guide for Applications and Vouchers for instructions on requesting a travel advance through the online travel application.
+See the Online Travel Training Guide for Applications and Vouchers for instructions on requesting a travel advance.

-The Managing Director of Procurement Services and/or the Manager of Travel Services has the authority to make any exceptions to this policy that in his/her determination are essential for the continued operations of the university and do not violate any federal or state laws.
+The Chief Procurement Officer and/or the Section Manager of Travel Services has the authority to make an exception to this policy that in their determination is essential for the continued operations of the university and does not violate any federal or state laws.

 04 Audit Services